pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 > **Warning:**
 >
-> If Regional ASG (Auto Scaling group) is used:
+> If the Regional Auto Scaling group (ASG) is used:
 >
-> * Refer to AWS [document](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-termination.html#instance-protection-instance) to enable the instance scale-in protection for all the EC2s that have been started, no need to enable the instance scale-in protection for the ASG.
+> * [Enable the instance scale-in protection](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-termination.html#instance-protection-instance) for all the EC2s that have been started.
+The instance scale-in protection for the ASG is not required.
-> * Refer to AWS [document](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-termination.html#custom-termination-policy) to set termination policy to `NewestInstance` for the ASG.
+> * [Set termination policy](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-instance-termination.html#custom-termination-policy) to `NewestInstance` for the ASG.

 ## Deploy TiDB Operator